idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 This is the window that allows you to add or edit a web resource information.
 If you add a new resource, it will ask you where you want to save the .res configuration file.

  - **Internet address:** If you enter a URL in this field, this will be opened at the web resource opening.
 Can serve to conduct searches FROM WITHIN the web resource interface itself (In that case, to prevent the selected text from being copied to the target segment editor, press the Ctrl or Cmd key on your keyboard].
 If you intend to set Address start and end fields, you can leave it empty, although the two approaches can be combined.
- - **Address start:** If you want to query a web resource via CafeTran's interface (for example, via the Resources search in the Quick search bar or its shortcut, as well as the Default scope keyboard shortcut, if Default scope is set to Resources in the Search window [Ctrl/Cmd+F]), you will need to enter the part of the resource's URL that precedes the search KEYWORD(S).
+ - **Address start:** If you want to query a web resource via CafeTran’s interface (for example, via the Resources search in the Quick search bar or its shortcut, as well as the Default scope keyboard shortcut, if Default scope is set to Resources in the Search window [Ctrl/Cmd+F]), you will need to enter the part of the resource’s URL that precedes the search KEYWORD(S).
 This depends on each specific web resource.
 Example: For Wordreference from English to French term searches, you need add: [http://www.wordreference.com/enfr/](http://www.wordreference.com/enfr/).
 A simple way of finding out is to launch a query in a browser for the resource you want to use and study the URL of the result.
 The part before the word(s) you searched will be used here.
 See Suggestions below for more ideas on how to find out what you need to add here for a given web resource.
- - **Address end:** Here you need to add the part of the resource's URL that follows the search KEYWORD(s).
+ - **Address end:** Here you need to add the part of the resource’s URL that follows the search KEYWORD(s).
 This depends on each specific web resource.
-Often, you don't need to add anything.
+Often, you don’t need to add anything.
  - **Page start:** Page start and end fields are entirely optional.
 When you load a web page from the Internet, it may contain a lot of unnecessary information.
 You can filter the page and get only what you really need.
 In the start field you enter the text from which the page starts offering relevant information.
 CafeTran will start displaying the page from that text.
  - **Page end:** In the end field, you can set the last text that CafeTran will display.
  - **Encoding:** Set the page encoding.
 Default: UTF-8.